-Cognitive Behavioural Therapy – CBT for Hyperawareness OCD In Sevenoaks, London and UK-wide
+Cognitive Behavioural Therapy – CBT for Hyperawareness OCD in London and UK-wide via video-link

-We provide Cognitive Behavioural Therapy for hyperawareness OCD and misophonia from our main centres in Sevenoaks and London, as well as from a number of locations across the UK.
+We provide Cognitive Behavioural Therapy for hyperawareness OCD and misophonia from our main centres in London, as well as from a number of locations across the UK.
 We can also organise hyperawareness OCD treatment online via video link.
-If you want to talk to a CBT specialist about Hyperawareness OCD, call 01732 808626 or email firstname.lastname@example.org to organise an initial informal call.
+If you want to talk to a CBT specialist about Hyperawareness OCD, call +44 1732 808626 or email firstname.lastname@example.org to organise an initial informal call.

 Our CBT therapists have advanced qualifications in Cognitive Behavioural Therapy and other evidence-based approaches including EMDR, Clinical Psychology, ACT, DBT and CFT.
 All of our CBT therapists hold full accreditation with the British Association of Behavioural and Cognitive Psychotherapy (BABCP).

 Hyperawareness OCD involves heightened awareness of external sounds also known as misophonia and visual sensitivity including flickers, light or certain colours.

 - Nasal whistling or breathing sounds.

 - High pitch frequencies or screeching.